 Vikings on an Arctic cruise would keep an eye on the sun to help find their way, and even employed a type of sundial to assist.
 This helped them leave the shores of Norway and fan out to many other nations.
 Indeed, Visit Norway states that these warriors founded the city of Dublin over in Ireland, and also colonised Iceland, Greenland and even parts of Newfoundland in North America.

 Times are very different now, and Arctic explorers need not fear seeing a square sail appear on the horizon.
-Your tour of the Arctic will be aboard the Polar Pioneer, a 71.6-metre, 54-passenger ship designed especially for polar cruising.
 Though Vikings would have slept next to their oar and bench, you will have the option of many different cabin categories, a number of which offer private bathrooms and cosy beds.

 All our Arctic trips include some Viking history, from Wild Scotland’s outer isles up to Norway’s Svalbard archipelago, where reindeer frolic in the polar desert, and whales feed in the freezing ocean.
 As expert historians tell you of the sometimes-dramatic tales of this region’s long history, you will be able to see preserved relics of the Vikings themselves, so make sure you bring a camera!